使用笔记前,请先阅读《关于志萍版“老友记”英语学习笔记的说明》。

-All: Hey, Pheebs!
-Hi!
+All: Hey, Pheebs.
+Hey!

 Ross: Hey.
-Oh, oh, how'd it go?
+Yo.
+Oh, how did it go?

 Phoebe: Um, not so good.
 He walked me to the subway and said 'We should do this again!'

-walk :[vn + adv. / prep.] to go somewhere with sb on foot, especially in order to make sure they get there safely
+walk someone + adverb/preposition: to go somewhere with someone on foot, especially in order to show politeness

 All: Ohh.
 Ouch.

-ouch :exclamation used to express sudden pain
+ouch [autʃ]: used to express sudden pain (表示突然感到疼痛)哎唷(此处是感情受伤了,表示烦恼)

 Rachel: What?
-He said 'we should do it again', that's good, right?
+He said 'We should do it again.'
+That's good, right?

-(102.Joey: …..Well, this is still ruined, right?)
+That's good, right? (<比>102.Joey: Well, this is still ruined, right?)

-Monica: Uh, no. Loosely translated 'We should do this again' means 'You will never see me naked'.
+Monica: Uh, no. Loosely translated 'We should do this again.' means 'You will never see me naked.'

 Rachel: Since when?

-Chandler: Or 'You're such a nice guy' means 'I'm gonna be dating leather-wearing alcoholics and complaining about them to you'.
+Chandler: Or 'You're such a nice guy.' means 'I'm gonna be dating leather-wearing alcoholics and

 Rachel: And everybody knows this?

-Joey: Yeah.
+Joey: Oh, yeah.
 Cushions the blow.

-Chandler: Yeah, it's like when you're a kid, and your parents put your dog to sleep, and they tell you it went off to live on some farm.
+Chandler: Yeah.
+It's like when you're a kid, and your parents put your dog to sleep, and they tell you it went

-Ross: That's funny, that, no, because, uh, our parents actually did, uh, send our dog off to live on a farm.
+Ross: That's funny.
+That, no. Because, uh, our parents actually did, uh, send our dog off to live on a farm.

-Monica: Uh, Ross.
+Monica: Uh, Ross?

-hello (102.Carol: Hello?
+hello? (<同>102.Ross: Helen Geller?
+I don't think so.
+Carol: Hello?
 It's not gonna be Helen Geller.)

 Opening Credits

-[Scene: Chandler and Joey's, Chandler is helping Joey rehearse for a part.]
+[Scene: Chandler and Joey's.
+Chandler is helping Joey rehearse for a part.]

-Chandler: "So how does it feel knowing you're about to die?"
+Chandler: 'So how does it feel knowing you're about to die?'

-be about to (102.Chandler:I think it's about to attack the Enterprise. )
+be about to (<同>102.Chandler: I think it's about to attack the Enterprise.)

-Joey: "Warden, in five minutes my pain will be over.
-But you'll have to live with the knowledge that you sent an honest man to die."
+Joey: 'Warden, in five minutes my pain will be over.
+But you'll have to live with the knowledge that you sent

-live with sth :to accept sth unpleasant
+live with something: to accept something unpleasant 承认、忍受不愉快的事(常与have to,must连用)

 Chandler: Hey, that was really good!

-Joey: Thanks!
+Joey: Yeah?
+Thanks!
 Let's keep going.

-Joey: "I just wanna go back to my cell.
-'Cause in my cell, I can smoke."
+Joey: 'I just wanna go back to my cell.
+'Cause in my cell, I can smoke.'

-(Joey takes out a pack of cigarettes and a lighter.
+[Joey takes out a pack of cigarettes and a lighter.
 He fumbles and drops the lighter.
-Then he lights a cigarette, takes a drag, and coughs.)
+Then he lights a

 Chandler: I think this is probably why Damone smokes in his cell alone.